Chiru-Stack/PawsDiscovery/README.md

 # 🐾 Project 40 - Pets Reunite Hub
+# "Client" Folder for Frontend "src" Folder for Backend
 ## Overview

 Pets Reunite Hub, developed by Team T130, is a MERN (MongoDB, Express.js, React, Node.js) full-stack project aimed at creating a user-friendly website.
 The primary objective is to establish a platform that enables users to report lost or found pets in their respective areas.
 The platform also includes a search functionality to match reports, facilitating the reunification of lost animals with their owners.